Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddObservables.rst

 Outline
 -------

 In this document, we setup the Tuple Observable from VortexJS.
-The Mobile and Desktop services use this to request and receive data updates from the Service service.
+The Field and Office services use this to request and receive data updates from the Service service.

-We'll use the term "devices" interchangeably with Mobile/Desktop.
+We'll use the term "devices" interchangeably with Field/Office.

-This is a one directional data flow once the initial request has been made, the Server will send updates to the Mobile/Desktop with out the Mobile/Desktop services polling for it.
+This is a one directional data flow once the initial request has been made, the Server will send updates to the Field/Office with out the Field/Office services polling for it.

-In the example setup, the Client proxies Observable requests/responses between the Server and Mobile/Desktop devices.
-The Proxy on the Client is aware of all the Mobile/Desktop devices that want to observe the data, the Server only knows that the Client is observing the data.
+In the example setup, the Field/Office Services proxy Observable requests/responses between the Logic Service and Field/Office devices.
+The Proxy on the Field/Office service is aware of all the Field/Office App devices that want to observe the data, the Logic Service only knows that the Field/Office Service is observing the data.

-.. note:: The Mobile/Desktop devices don't and can't talk directly to the Server service.
+.. note:: The Field/Office devices don't and can't talk directly to the Logic Service.

 The :code:`TupleDataObservableHandler` class provides the "observable" functionality, It receives request for data by being sent a :code:`TupleSelector`.
 The TupleSelector